EcomPHP/tiktokshop-php/README.md

 ## Change API version

-> As default, API version 202309 will be used in every api call
-> Use below example to change it
+> As default, API version 202309 will be used in every api call.
+Use example below to change it

 ```php
 $products = $client->Product->useVersion('202312')->checkListingPrerequisites();